hs950559/coryrylan.com/_posts/2016-09-19-build-a-angular-modal-dialog-with-angular-animate.md

 </code>
 </pre>

-So Our first line we see a interesting syntax `[@dialog]`.
+So our first line we see a interesting syntax `[@dialog]`.
 This is a special property syntax for the Angular Animations to target specific elements.
 We will come back to this in a bit.
 The next line is an `ngIf` to toggle the visibility of our dialog.